OctopusDeploy/blog/blog/2021-03/build-information-and-your-ci-cd-pipeline/index.md

 ## Conclusion

 Including build information in Octopus Deploy can be an incredibly powerful communication tool.
 I hope this post demonstrates the different ways it can be used in your CI/CD pipeline.

+Explore the [DevOps engineer's handbook](https://octopus.com/devops/) to learn more about DevOps and CI/CD.

 Happy deployments!